 - ½ cup warm water

-- ¾ cup tepid plain or unsweetened soymilk, almond milk, oat milk, or rice milk
+- ¾ cup warm plain or unsweetened dairy-free milk beverage

-- 2 tablespoons honey (may substitute maple syrup or light molasses for vegan)
+- 2 tablespoons honey, maple syrup, or molasses

 - 1 teaspoon salt